-Each mentoring pair will determine whether they prefer to follow a formal, structured mentoring curriculum or take an unstructured, informal mentoring approach.
+Each mentoring pair will determine whether they prefer to follow a traditional, structured mentoring plan or take an unstructured, non-traditional mentoring approach.

-Each mentoring track can be modified by the mentoring pair to fit the specific needs of the mentee.
-However, to qualify for CLE credit, each track must cover certain subject areas including:
+Each mentoring plan can be modified by the mentoring pair to fit the specific needs of the mentee.
+However, to qualify for CLE credit, each plan must cover certain subject areas including:

 - Personal and Professional Development, including work-life balance, inclusiveness & diversity, and wellness

 - History and Importance of the Legal Profession